11 Common Myths About Flowers and House Plants

 Ever been told this by a relative and laughed?
 Well, there’s actually some truth to it!
 Copper makes water more acidic, which helps it travel up your flower stems more quickly, keeping them fresher for longer.
 Crushed aspirin has a similar effect.

 Of course, flowers don’t live forever, so your grandma’s hack won’t keep them from wilting entirely.
 If only!
-For peace of mind, look for flowers that are guaranteed to stay fresh for at least seven days.
+For peace of mind, look for flowers that are guaranteed to stay fresh for at least five days.
 Our happiness guarantee lets you buy blooms worry-free.

 FALSE: Orchids are high-maintenance